 When I was a kid, my family and I went to visit a relative’s home on Christmas Eve to open presents.
 This was in West Virginia, in the late 2000’s I think, and I remember it being dark at the time.
-On the way to our destination we were driving past a natural clearing between two mountains that was by the roadside.
+On the way to our destination we were driving past what looked like a natural clearing between two mountains by the roadside.
 This spot was also near a railroad crossing.
 We saw three large red floating lights and at first thought it was a new cell tower.

 Then the lights began moving ever so slightly and we saw that they weren’t attached it anything.
 My father pulled the car over and we all stared at the lights for a while trying to figure out what they were as they hovered gently back and forth in the same spot over the clearing.
 We could see now that it wasn’t a cell phone tower but none of us at the time jumped to the idea of it being a “UFO.”
 We still thought it might be part of the landscape or something.